ImageMagick/Usage-Markdown/bugs/ordered-dither/index.md

 The above consolidation of "`-ordered-dither`" code and the addition of the extra threshold mappings was not the primary purpose of the re-development of the operator.

-With some initial 'proof of concept' work using the "`-fx`" operator (see below), I wanted to provide a ordered dithering between multiple levels of colors (as per the "`-posterize`").
+With some initial 'proof of concept' work using the "`-fx`" operator (see below), I wanted to provide an ordered dithering between multiple levels of colors (as per the "`-posterize`").

 WHY?
 Because then you can generate a more deterministic dithering of images than you can achieve with 'error correction dithering'.